brootaylor/brootaylor-v3/src/_content/projects/currys.md

 ---
 title: Currys
 # Populates the `meta description` for a page as well as the project landing page project-specific summary
-summary: Migration of the Carphone Warehouse website content to a more advanced in-house content management platform.
+summary: Contracted by Currys to migrate the Carphone Warehouse website content to a more advanced in-house content management platform.
 # Populates the opening / `lead` text on a page
 lead:
-  - Migration of the Carphone Warehouse website content to a more advanced in-house content management platform.
+  - Contracted by Currys to migrate the Carphone Warehouse website content to a more advanced in-house content management platform.

 # Social image details - (Is used by content sharing channels like Facebook, Twitter, WhatsApp, LinkedIn, RSS readers etc.)
 # ##########################################################################################################################